Projective structures, neighborhoods of rational curves and Painlev'e equations: Introduction

-The main ingredient to study the existence and unicity of transverse fibrations is the classification of $(+1)$-neighborhoods which is due to Mishustin \cite{Mishustin} (section \ref{sec:ClassifMishNeigh}).
+The main ingredient to study the existence and unicity of transverse fibrations is the classification of $(+1)$-neighborhoods up to analytic isomorphisms, which is due to Mishustin \cite{Mishustin} (section \ref{sec:ClassifMishNeigh}).
 It was known since the work of Grauert \cite{Grauert} that there are infinitely many obstructions to linearize such a neighborhood.
-Mishustin showed that any neighborhood can be described as the patching of two open sets of the linear neighborhood by a non linear cocycle, that can be reduced to an almost unique normal form (Theorem \ref{Mishustin} and Proposition \ref{PropMishustinFreedom}).
+Hurtubise and Kamran \cite{Hurtubise} provided a normal form for the formal neighborhood, and one year later, Mishustin showed the convergence of that normal form by a different and geometrical approach in \cite{Mishustin}.
+Precisely, any positive neighborhood can be described as the patching of two open sets of the linear neighborhood by a non linear cocycle, that can be reduced to an almost unique normal form (Theorem \ref{Mishustin} and Proposition \ref{PropMishustinFreedom}).
 The moduli space appears to be isomorphic to the space of convergent power series in two variables.
-Hurtubise and Kamran \cite{Hurtubise} provide explicit formulae linking the formal invariants of Mishustin (coefficients of the cocycle) with Cartan invariants for the equivalence problem for projective structures (or second order differential equations).
-They were not aware of Mishustin work and proved a formal version of the normal form; we also proved the normal form before S. Ivachkovitch informed us about Mishustin's paper.
-It is quite surprising that Mishustin's result has never been quoted although it answers a problem left opened since the celebrating works of Grauert and Kodaira.
+Hurtubise and Kamran \cite{Hurtubise} also provide explicit formulae linking these invariants (coefficients of the cocycle) with Cartan invariants for the equivalence problem for projective structures (or second order differential equations).
+It is quite surprising that these two works have never been quoted until our announcement \cite{CRAS}, although it answers a problem left opened since the celebrating works of Grauert and Kodaira.
 In Proposition \ref{PropMishustinFreedom}, we get a more precise description of the freedom in the reduction to normal form which is necessary for our purpose, namely the action of a $4$-dimensional linear group (see Corollary \ref{Cor:ActionLinGroup}).